navkar/TensorFlow/README.md

 + Among all the transactions that have item A , 60% of the transactions have items B and C.

 #### Upward Closure Property
+* This property states that an itemset can be considered frequent only if all the items in the set are frequent.
-* There is not much value in calculating the support of any itemset if the all the itemsets are not frequent
+* There is not much value in calculating the support of any itemset if the all the itemsets are not frequent.
+* This property will help us find frequent item sets faster

 #### Finding Frequent Itemset